Cosmetics: Safety evaluation

-Formaldehyde is no longer used in cosmetics but has been replaced by formaldehyde releasers.
-Formaldehyde is dangerous to human health.
-In 2011, the US National Toxicology Program described formaldehyde as "known to be a human carcinogen".

-The danger of formaldehyde is a major reason for the development of formaldehyde releasers which release formaldehyde slowly at lower levels.

-Numerous reports have raised concern over the safety of a few surfactants, including 2-butoxyethanol.
-In some individuals, SLS may cause a number of skin problems, including dermatitis.
-Additionally, some individuals have had an emergence of vitiliago after using cosmetics containing the ingredient rhododendrol.

-Parabens can cause skin irritation and contact dermatitis in individuals with paraben allergies, a small percentage of the general population.
-Animal experiments have shown that parabens have a weak estrogenic activity, acting as xenoestrogens.
+In the United States, cosmetic products and ingredients do not need FDA premarket approval, with the exception of color additives, but manufacturers are required to assure safety of the products.
+The EU and other regulatory agencies around the world also have stringent regulations.
+The FDA provides surveillance of cosmetics products, and exercises enforcement against companies that break manufacturing, labeling or marketing laws on cosmetic products, such as by issuing warning letters to companies making unapproved health claims.

 Perfumes are widely used in consumer products.
 Studies concluded from patch testing show fragrances contain some ingredients which may cause allergic reactions.

-Balsam of Peru was the main recommended marker for perfume allergy before 1977, which is still advised.
+Balsam of Peru was the main recommended marker for perfume allergy before 1977, it is still advised.
 The presence of Balsam of Peru in a cosmetic will be denoted by the INCI term Myroxylon pereirae.
 In some instances, Balsam of Peru is listed on the ingredient label of a product by one of its various names, but it may not be required to be listed by its name by mandatory labeling conventions (in fragrances, for example, it may simply be covered by an ingredient listing of "fragrance").

-Some cosmetics companies have made pseudo-scientific claims about their products which are misleading or unsupported by scientific evidence.